ucfopen/Materia/theme/README.md

 TODO this is prolly a different process if you're hosting images and what not on a CDN

 For this customization, any changes you make are applied immediately.
-No need to restart the server, or rebuild the frontend.
+No need to restart the server or rebuild the frontend.

 ## 3. Paragraphs, wording, and other blurbs of text